DeltaDesigns/MIDA/README.md

 ## License

 The MIDA source code is licensed under GPLv3.
 All other used code and DLLs are subject to their own licenses.
+Don't be THAT guy and reupload privated code, which in turn ruins public releases/support for others.
+You know who you are :)